scicloj/metamorph/README.md

 ```

 ### Metamorph compliant libraries
-The existing clojure libraries `tablecloth`,`tech.ml.dataset` and `tech.ml` will be extended to make methamorph compliant functions available.
+The existing clojure libraries `tablecloth`,`tech.ml.dataset` and `tech.ml` will be extended to make metamorph compliant functions available.

 ### Similar concept in sklearn pipelines
 The `metamorph` concept is similar to the `pipeline` concept of sklearn, which allows as well to run a give pipeline in `fit` and `transform`.